 - Gingivitis (gum disease) is a common cause of bad breath.
 Gums may look red and swollen and bleed during tooth brushing.
 The bacteria that cause gum disease are very likely also causing your bad breath.
 (See also Gingivitis.)

-- The other dental cause of bad breath is inadequate cleaning of dentures, braces and plates.
+- The other dental cause of bad breath is inadequate cleaning of dentures, braces and plates, with rotting food debris causing the odour.

 - Water.
 Simply not drinking enough fluids can cause bad breath.